best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Note that the credibility of assessing statistics using significance levels is currently under debate.

-If you are communicating statistical significance it is best practrice to show where a change is statistically significant in a separate cell to the data, ideally using words, for example: ‘Significant at 0.001 level’.
+If you are communicating statistical significance show where a change is statistically significant in a separate cell to the data.
+Ideally this should be done using words, for example: ‘Significant at 0.001 level’.

 If it is not possible to use words to describe the statistical significance, you can use shorthand.
 To make this accessible you must provide a key, above the table, in a cell in column A (see the section on 'Symbols and footnotes' for more information about presenting information in a key).